ArkChaudhary/6502-Emulator/README.md

 # 6502 CPU Emulator in C++

-A lightweight emulator for the legendary **MOS 6502 8-bit microprocessor**, implemented in modern C++.
+In this project, I built an emulator for **MOS 6502 8-bit microprocessor**, implemented in modern C++.
 This project was designed to simulate how a real CPU works at the instruction level, including memory access, register manipulation, and flag behavior.

 > Built from scratch as a personal learning project by an electronics engineer to deeply understand how microprocessors function internally.